 Step 1: Build the necessary SEO skills

-SEO is not hard to learn but will take some time to develop all the abilities needed to become an expert that can oversee successful projects.
+SEO is not hard to learn but will take some time to develop all the abilities needed to become an expert who can oversee successful projects.

 The most efficient way to grow as an SEO is to take an SEO course.

-With an SEO course, you can learn about all the key areas of SEO including technical, on-page, off-page from a single resource.
+With an SEO course, you can learn about all the key areas of SEO, including technical, on-page, and off-page, from a single resource.

 Many courses provide checklists and other resources you can use when applying what you learn to your real-world projects.

-This can drastically cut down on your learning curve as the step by guidance makes it easy to see how to implement concepts in practice.
+This can drastically reduce your learning curve as the step-by-step guidance makes it easy to see how to implement concepts in practice.

 Step 2: Get an SEO certification

-As you start to develop your SEO skills, you’ll want to get an SEO certification.
+As you develop your SEO skills, you’ll want to get an SEO certification.